-The Western Lake Erie Basin was made a priority area by USDA because of an increase of algal blooms in the area over the past five years.
+The Western Lake Erie Basin was made a priority area by USDA because of an increase of algal blooms in the area.
 Increased levels of phosphorus in surface water contribute to algal blooms which diminish water quality and are harmful to fish and other aquatic wildlife.
 Agricultural land in the Western Lake Erie Basin was determined to be one of the sources of increased phosphorus in surface water due to water and wind erosion.

 NRCS Chief Jason Weller unveiled the initiative on March 28, 2016 at an event with partners and stakeholders from the region at Maumee Bay State Park in Toledo, Ohio.
 This initiative will expand conservation and financial assistance opportunities available to WLEB farmers who want to take additional steps to improve the quality of the water feeding the lake.
 This funding is in addition to the $36 million the Agency has already planned to make available in the basin through the 2014 Farm Bill, for a combined three-year investment of $77 million to improve water quality and support sustainable production in the Basin.

 2016 Sign-up Period